JGIBristol/SynthRev/code/readme.md

 - Designed to integrate with pandas dataframes.
 - Future ideas make it more compatible with NaN values and maybe add some testing for the functions.

+# CatData.ipynb (Chakaya)
+- Code for creating a consolidated dataset based on categorical features.
+- Creates two seperate datasets for diagnosis and treatments.